-Mir nimum Re equirements Advanced Requirements Requirement is met: yes (🖋 ) or no (XX) Findings and Observations Requirement is met: yes (🖋 ) or no (💢 ) Findings and Observations grievances and requests for additional compensation have been raised to date, and these have generally been resolved favourably for affected people.
+Minimum Requirements Advanced Requirements Requirement is met: yes (🖋) or no (💢) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations the disruptions are 1) limited (if an adequate Traffic Management Plan is adopted) and 2) are generally accepted by local communities; few grievances and requests for additional compensation have been raised to date, and these have generally been resolved favourably for affected people.
 Plans deliver benefits for communities affected by the project ~ There will be significant short-term and long-term benefits for local communities.
 Roads, schools, sports fields, and other infrastructure such as water supply will be in a better condition than before the project.
 Increased power supply will also support local businesses, in some cases with additional support from other AKFED initiatives (such as micro- finance).
-Plans deliver significant and sustained benefits for communities affected by the project $\checkmark$ The increased local economic activity and improved infrastructure will likely have a lasting beneficial effect for affected communities.
-Infrastructure Safety and Publi ic Health Plans avoid, minimise and mitigate safety risks $\checkmark$ Residual safety risks for communities should be acceptable, even though there are some uncertainties resulting from gaps in the assessment and management of safety risks.
-Plans contribute to addressing safety issues beyond those risks caused by the project itself $\checkmark$ The geohazard assessments and safety-related plans (e.g. for an early warning system) will address some pre-existing safety risks for communities.
-Plans avoid, minimise and mitigate negative public health impacts arising from project activities √ There are only minor negative impacts on public health, and these are either already addressed or there are plans to do so (e.g. with a Covid-19 prevention plan for the main works).
-Plans avoid, minimise, mitigate and compensate negative public health impacts × While there are no specific concerns related to public health, the fact that assessment, monitoring and management are very limited makes it impossible to state with certainty that negative impacts will be well- managed; this is a significant gap against advanced requirements. , , Plans provide for enhancements to pre-project public health conditions or $\checkmark$ The improvement of water supply to Barjingal village, and improved hygiene in resettlement homes are
+Plans deliver significant and sustained benefits for communities affected by the project \checkmark The increased local economic activity and improved infrastructure will likely have a lasting beneficial effect for affected communities.
+Infrastructure Safety and Publi c Health · · · · · Plans avoid, minimise and mitigate safety risks \checkmark Residual safety risks for communities should be acceptable, even though there are some uncertainties resulting from gaps in the assessment and management of safety risks.
+Plans contribute to addressing safety issues beyond those risks caused by the project itself \checkmark The geohazard assessments and safety-related plans (e.g. for an early warning system) will address some pre-existing safety risks for communities.
+Plans avoid, minimise and mitigate negative public health impacts arising from project activities \checkmark There are only minor negative impacts on public health, and these are either already addressed or there are plans to do so (e.g. with a Covid-19 prevention plan for the main works).
+Plans avoid, minimise, mitigate and compensate negative public health impacts √ There are no specific concerns related to public health, and the joint monitoring and management process with the public health authorities should ensure that negative impacts are quickly identified and responded.

-Minimum Requirements Advanced Requirements R equirement is met: yes (🖋 ) or no ( 🕽 C) Findings and Observations Requirement is met: yes (🖋 ) or no (💢 ) Findings and Observations contribute to addressing public health issues beyond those impacts caused by the project expected to have a minor positive impact on public health.
+Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (╳) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations Plans provide for enhancements to pre-project public health conditions or contribute to addressing public health issues beyond those impacts caused by the project \checkmark The improvement of water supply to Barjingal village, and improved hygiene in resettlement homes are expected to have a minor positive impact on public health.

-List of significant gaps against Minimum Requirements Number of Advanced Requirements met None 8
+List of significant gaps against Minimum Requirements Number of Advanced Requirements met None 11

-The Sebzor HPP and the associated transmission line has significant social impacts in the project area, during construction and operation, beyond the land acquisition impacts that was the focus during project preparation.
+Summary of findings and other notable issues The Sebzor HPP and the associated transmission line has significant social impacts in the project area, during construction and operation, including land acquisition impacts that was the focus during project preparation.
 There will be net benefits for almost all households, although a number of disruptions e.g. for traffic during construction still have to be managed.
-There is also potential to improve planning for public safety, and contributions to public health.
+There is also potential to improve planning for public safety.
+Public health is well managed.

-Relevant Evide Relevant Evidence Interviews: terviews: A3-12, A14, A16, A24-25, A31, A33-34, B3, B5-6, B11-12, B15-23, B25 Documents: 1, 5-8, 10-12, 15, 18, 19, 21-27, 32, 35, 39-41, 45, 5-51, 56-58, 60, 61, 66, 77, 78, 80-84, 86, 87, 91, 93, 97, 99, 103 Photos: 1, 2, 7, 9, 12, 16-22, 34-38, 41-45, 49-55, 60-66, 73, 79, 81, 90-93, 95, 96, 99-101, 103-108, 111-114, 119-124
+Relevant Evidence Interviews: A3-12, A14, A16, A24-25, A31, A33-34, B3, B5-6, B11-12, B15-23, B25 Documents: 1, 5-8, 10-12, 15, 18, 19, 21-27, 32, 35, 39-41, 45, 5-51, 56-58, 60, 61, 66, 77, 78, 80-84, 86, 87, 91, 93, 97, 99, 103, 107-115 Photos: 1, 2, 7, 9, 12, 16-22, 34-38, 41-45, 49-55, 60-66, 73, 79, 81, 90-93, 95, 96, 99-101, 103-108, 111-114, 119-124